Rio de Janeiro beach culture: More than sun and sea

 When you think of Rio de Janeiro, its iconic beaches instantly come to mind — but here, the beach is not just a backdrop.
 It’s where daily life unfolds.
 From early morning swims to sunset applause, Rio’s beaches are living spaces filled with sports, music, trust, flavors, and spontaneous connections.

-What makes Rio’s beach culture so unique?
+What makes Rio de Janeiro’s beach culture so unique?

-The Beach as a democratic gathering place
+The beach as a democratic gathering place

 A culture of camaraderie and trust